MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5610-scenario-include.md

-Help reconciling fixed assets transactions to the general ledger and specifically for validating the disposal entries.
+Get help with reconciling fixed assets transactions to the general ledger.
+Typically used to validate disposal entries.